Human factors in diving equipment design: Hot water suits

+Hot water suits are often used for deep dives when breathing mixes containing helium are used.
+Helium has a higher heat conductivity than air, but has a lower specific heat.
+The expansion of gas in the diving regulator causes intense cooling, and the chilled gas is heated to body temperature and humidified in the alveoli, which causes rapid heat loss from the body by conduction and evaporation.
+The amount of heat loss is proportional to the mass of gas breathed, which is proportional to ambient pressure at depth.
+This compounds the risk of hypothermia already present in the cold temperatures found at these depths.

-Hot water suits are usually made in one piece of foamed neoprene with a zipper on the front of the torso and on the lower part of each leg, and are similar to wetsuits in construction and appearance, but they do not fit as closely by design, and need not be very thick, as their primary function is to temporarily retain and guide the flow of the heating water.
+Hot water suits are usually one piece suits made of foamed neoprene with a zipper on the front of the torso and on the lower part of each leg.
+They are similar to wetsuits in construction and appearance, but do not fit as closely by design; they are not as thick because they only need to temporarily retain and guide the flow of the heating water.
 The wrists and ankles of the suit must allow water to flush out of the suit as it is replenished with fresh hot water from the surface.
 Gloves and boots are worn which receive hot water from the ends of the arm and leg hoses.
 If a full-face mask is worn, the hood may be supplied by a tube at the neck of the suit.
 Helmets do not require heating.
 Breathing gas can be heated at the helmet by using a hot water shroud over the helmet inlet piping between the valve block and the regulator, which reduces heat loss to the breathing gas.